 Semantic advising is available for the OnMethodBoundaryAspect, OnExceptionAspect and MethodInterceptionAspect aspects.
-Whenever semantic advising makes sense, it is the default advising mode.
+Whenever semantic advising makes sense, it is the default advising mode, except for normal methods returning IEnumerableT or IEnumeratorT which are not semantically advised by default because we expect that non-semantic advising is more often what you need for those methods.